 Southern Cross University provides students with modern well equipped teaching spaces such as lecture theatres, classrooms, and studios or laboratories tailored to meet the needs of specific study disciplines.
 Contemporary audiovisual equipment is standard in most teaching venues, and students have access to computer labs for individual study purposes.

-Specialist facilities include access to fully equipped and up to date scientific laboratories including the biomedical science lab for microbiology and immunology, the chemistry lab for biomedical sciences sciences and biochemistry, and state-of-the-art facilities for human anatomy and physiology, visit scu.edu.au/healthlabs
+Specialist facilities include access to fully-equipped, contemporary scientific laboratories including the biomedical science lab for microbiology and immunology, the chemistry lab for molecular genetics and biochemistry, and state-of-the-art facilities for human anatomy and physiology.
+Visit scu.edu.au/healthlabs for details.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 Table of contents

 To be eligible for the award of the Bachelor of Biomedical Science a candidate shall successfully complete the equivalent of twenty four (24) units (or 288 credit points) comprising the units listed in the Schedule of Units attached to these Rules.

 A candidate who, while enrolled in the Bachelor of Biomedical Science, has successfully completed not less than sixteen (16) units (192 credit points) comprising any 16 units from the units listed in the Schedule attached to these Rules may elect to be awarded the Associate Degree in Clinical Sciences following withdrawal from the Bachelor of Biomedical Science.

 Inherent Requirements apply to this course as defined on the Student Access & Inclusion website.
 If you have a disability or health condition which may impact on your ability to meet these requirements please refer to the Student Access & Inclusion website for further information and contact details.